Extended Set-based Tasks for Multi-task Execution and Prioritization: Prioritized Multi-task Execution

 Nevertheless, since these constraints represent tasks to be executed by a robot, we are concerned with the quality of execution of these tasks.
 A large value of $\delta_i$, as a matter of fact, might result in task $i$ not being executed.
 Therefore, we would like the values of $\delta_i$ to be as small as possible, possibly zero, at least when task $i$ has highest priority.
 Because of the prioritization constraint $K\delta\le0$, however, the component of $\delta$ corresponding to the task at highest priority is \textit{constrained} by the component of $\delta$ corresponding to the tasks at lower priorities.
 By increasing the constant $l$ in~\eqref{eq:mainQPpriorities} the desired behavior---tasks at the highest priority being perfectly executed, with a negligible component of $\delta$ compared to the value of the CBF encoding the task---can be achieved.

-\begin{remark}[(Feasibility of the prioritization stack)] Although~\eqref{eq:mainQPpriorities} is always feasible, the execution of the optimal control input $u^*$, might not lead to a convergent behavior since the ratio between the components of $\delta$, prescribed by the constraint $K\delta\le0$, might be unrealizable when $\dot h(x,u^*) = 0$.
-In the following section we present an alternative mechanism to solve this problem based on the relaxation of the prioritization constraint. \end{remark}
+\begin{remark}[Feasibility of the prioritization stack] Although~\eqref{eq:mainQPpriorities} is always feasible, the execution of the optimal control input $u^*$, might lead to the robot not converging to a constant desired configuration, since the ratio between the components of $\delta$, prescribed by the constraint $K\delta\le0$, might be unrealizable when $\dot h(x,u^*) = 0$.
+In the following section, we present an alternative mechanism to solve this problem based on the relaxation of the prioritization constraint, which overcomes the limitation of the approach in~\cite{notomista2020set}. \end{remark}